Greetings, World! The very important aspect in the practice (and also every time you play) is how to hold a pick.

 It isn’t such an important question as to how to learn guitar chords or how to play in general.
 Many guitarists even (especially beginners) don’t pay attention to pick holding at all.
 I also wasn’t.
 And it was my big mistake.
 This correct guitar position course will help you with this.

-But it’s essential part in playing, because the sound changes dramatically depending on how you hold the pick.
+But it’s an essential part of playing because the sound changes dramatically depending on how you hold the pick.
 So, today we’ll dedicate another lesson to this topic and try to understand why it’s so important.

 Hold pick the right way

-The pick must be hold strong enough, because guitar playing requires to do a rigidly work playing strings.
+The pick must behold strong enough because guitar playing requires to do a rigidly work playing strings.
 Holding it strong reduces unintended movements which can lead to unnecessary sound on fast playing.
-If it isn’t strong enough fixed, then it can fall down form your hand.
+If it isn’t strong enough fixed, then it can fall down from your hand.

 A lot of guitarists use this position to hold a pick, including Paul Gilbert.
-It’s most easy and comfortable way.
+It’s the easiest and comfortable way.

-You can try pick holding it like in image below:
+You can try pick holding it like in the image below:

-Here it lies down on thumbs pillow and index fingers pillow.
+Here it lies down on thumbs pillow and index finger pillow.
 This is another way of hold, but it requires a lot of energy.
-It’s uncomfortable way, but you can try it yourself.
+It’s an uncomfortable way, but you can try it yourself.